zs5460/portscan/README.md

 /_/
                                      © zs5460
 Usage of portscan:
-  -f    Scan all ports in full scan mode.
+  -f    Scan all TCP/UDP ports in full scan mode.
 The default is off.
-By default, only common ports are scan ned.
+By default, only common TCP ports are scanned.
   -ip string
         IP to be scanned, supports three formats:
         192.168.0.1